fluid-notion-systems/seaview/research/index.md

-# Shoreview Research Documentation
+# Seaview Research Documentation

-This directory contains research and planning documents for the Shoreview mesh sequence viewer project.
+This directory contains research and planning documents for the Seaview mesh sequence viewer project.

 ## Documents